salsita/node-pg-migrate/docs/src/cli.md

 | `schema` (on the command line or in the config) | the other schemas of that list                  |
 | neither                                         | every schema, since `public` is only a fallback |

+From the API, a `runner()` call without `schema` counts as neither.

 So one schema per tenant keeps working - `up -s tenant_a` and `up -s tenant_b` each keep their own history.
-To start a new history on purpose next to an existing one, name its location:
+To start a new history on purpose next to an existing one, pin it with `--migrations-schema`, for example `--migrations-schema public`.

-`--schema public` rather than relying on the default, or `--migrations-schema` to pin it.
+`redo` re-applies into the migrations table it has just reverted from, even when that left the table empty.
+Two separate runs cannot tell: after `down 0`, the `up` that follows finds an empty migrations table, just like the one a failed replay leaves behind, and is refused while another schema holds a history.
+Pass `--migrations-schema` to start over there.

 A migrations table in another schema that the connected role cannot read counts as a history.
 The run's own migrations table is looked up in the system catalogs, so a role without